Minnesota Community Care

 In addition to the activities at the University, the resident may elect to teach a lab also.
 Typically, West Side residents teach in the spring only, but that is up to the resident.

-Deanna Gengler, Pharm.D., BCPS has been working at Westside for 15 years.
+Deanna Gengler, Pharm.D., BCPS, has been working at MCC for 20 years.
 She was the 2nd resident at La Clinica.
 Deanna is the main preceptor at East Side Family Clinic.
 In addition to her precepting duties, Deanna also provides MTM.
 She has always enjoyed working for the underserved population and working with them to find creative solutions to their drug therapy problems.
 Deanna graduated from the College of Pharmacy at the University of Minnesota in 2002.

-Justin Anderson, Pharm.D., AAHIVP has been working at Westside for 5 years and was the La Clinica resident prior to being hired.
+Justin Anderson, Pharm.D., AAHIVP, has been working at MCC for 9 years and was the La Clinica resident prior to being hired.
 In addition to being a preceptor at La Clinica, Justin is also the HIV pharmacist on staff.
 Justin has always had a passion for serving Hispanic patients and feels Westside provides him the perfect opportunity to provide them with clinical pharmacy services.
 Justin graduated from the College of Pharmacy at the University of Minnesota in 2012.